Possseidon/Pengine/README.md

 # Pengine
-A Repository for my 3D OpenGL (Game-)Engine written in Delphi/Lazarus and all it's Projects.
+This is a Repository for my 3D OpenGL (Game-)Engine written in Delphi/Lazarus and all its Projects.

 Pengine is short for Possseidon's Engine.
-Such creative, I know
+Such creative, I know...